AhmedMagdy231/WebScrabing-And-Json/README.md

-# Traing in WebScrabing and deal with Json
+# Training in WebScrabing and deal with Json

 task1 ==> WebScrabing